ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 States  type: redis
 ```

-If objects type and / or states are "redis", you must install the Redis server on the new system.
+If objects type and / or states type "redis", you must install the Redis server on the new system.
 If both types are "file", then the Redis server is not needed.

 If you no longer have access to the old system and you do not know what was previously configured, then install in any case the Redis server in advance.